ikennaoneway/My-Portfolio/README.md

 # My-Portfolio
-am a data analist based in awka
+am a data analist based in awka. but now